Do Jews Deny Jesus?

 -Luke 12:10

-So here we see that it is forgivable to speak against and blaspheme Yeshua, the Son of Man, but it is not forgivable to blaspheme the Spirit of G-D, which inspires us to lead holy lives like Yeshua’s, according to the spirit of the Torah.
+So here we see that it is forgivable to speak against and blaspheme Yeshua, the Son of Man, but it is not forgivable to blaspheme the Holy Spirit, G-d’s very own spirit, which inspires us to lead holy lives like Yeshua’s, according to the spirit-breathed Torah.

-There are many more examples than these ones, which I have written extensively about and will continue to do so (See, ‘Christianity Vs. Yeshua,’ ‘Yeshua ≠ G-D,’ ‘Christianity Vs. 1 John‘), but these should suffice to drive the point home.
+There are many more examples than these ones, which I have written extensively about and will continue to do so (See my book, “The Restoration of All Things“), but these should suffice to drive the point home.

 By denying, ignoring, or twisting these words of Yeshua, Christianity is actually denying Yeshua.
 Whereas everything that Yeshua says actually accords with Judaism, Jewish faith and practice, and that, as Yeshua said, “salvation is of the Jews.”
-It is the Jews who embrace these Jewish teachings and practices, who not only don’t deny Yeshua, but unwittingly embrace his true Jewish essence.
+It is the Jews who embrace these Jewish teachings and practices (from G-d’s Word), who not only don’t deny Yeshua, but unwittingly and completely embrace his true Jewish essence.

-Christianity’s denial of the true, historical Yeshua is so deeply entrenched that it is actually a different ‘Jesus’ altogether who is usually referred to in Christianity (See, ‘Jesus Is the Antichrist‘).
-This ‘Jesus’ teaches his followers to worship himself as G-D, to abrogate G-D’s Law, to replace G-D’s Temple (House) and Israel, to spurn Israel’s Land and her mother, Jerusalem.
+Greco-Roman Christianity’s denial of the true, historical Yeshua is so deeply entrenched that it is actually a different ‘Jesus’ altogether who is usually referred to in Christianity.
+This ‘Jesus’ teaches his followers to worship himself as G-d, to abrogate G-d’s Law, to replace G-d’s Temple (House) and Israel, to spurn Israel’s Land and her mother, Jerusalem.
+This is all in fulfillment of Daniel’s prophecy about the final Beast of Rome and its Little Horn (counterfeit of the true Messiah, the “Horn of Salvation”).
 This ‘Jesus’ shape-shifts and takes on many different forms, whether it be the Greek Orthodox Jesus, the Roman Catholic Jesus, the European Protestant Jesus, the Muslim Jesus, Mormon Jesus, or ‘your own personal Jesus,’ but all bear little or no resemblance to the actual, historical Jewish rabbi, Yeshua.
 It is this false ‘Jesus’ antichrist (literally, ‘in the place of Christ’) which we actually must deny.

-When Israel was about to go out of Egypt, the final act they were commanded to perform in order to exit the land of slavery to sin and idolatry, before the receiving of the Torah, was to sacrifice the Passover Lamb, which represented the false god of the Egyptians (See, ‘The Serpent, the Calf, and the Lamb‘).
+When Israel was about to go out of Egypt, the final act they were commanded to perform in order to exit the land of slavery to sin and idolatry, before the receiving of the Torah, was to sacrifice the Passover Lamb, which represented the false god of the Egyptians.
 They were to burn it entirely in fire, but they were not allowed to break any of its bones.
 In Hebrew, the words for ‘bones’ and ‘[true inner] essence’ are the same letters and word (‘עצמות’).
-Yeshua is called, ‘the Passover Lamb.’
+Yeshua is called, ‘the Passover Lamb’ (1 Corinthians 5:7).
 We must burn up completely the false idol that has been made of him and worshiped, but we must forever keep intact Yeshua’s true essence as a Jew and rabbi.
-Just like Joseph was disguised to his brothers in Egyptian facade and language, that had to be buried and it was required only to return his bones (essence) to the Land of Israel.
-So too it is required for the Final Redemption that we deny the false god ‘Jesus’ of Christianity, burning and burying him completely, and only in doing so, will we embrace the true Jewish essence of the Messiah, son of Joseph.